Is Aircall the best VoIP phone solution for your business?

 Cons

-• Texting is limited to 25 texts per month
+- Texting is limited to 25 texts per user per month

 RingCentral is designed for enterprise users and contact centers.
 It’s compatible with and offers desk phone rentals, which is useful if your business still uses them to serve customers.
-The internal messaging and video conferencing features also make it a better alternative for collaboration than Aircall.
+They also offer internal messaging and video conferencing features.
+These make it a better alternative for collaboration than Aircall.

-RingCentral also separates calls and texts into different folders, making it more difficult to piece together and follow up on conversations.
+Keep in mind RingCentral separates calls and texts into different folders.
+That makes it more difficult to piece together and follow up on conversations.
 This might throw a wrench in your team’s productivity.
 Plus, the only way to schedule text messages is to use a third-party app.

 If your team relies heavily on text messages to communicate with customers, you may need to find an alternative since you can only send:

-After that, RingCentral charges you for each text message you send, which can eat up your budget quickly.
+After that, RingCentral charges you $0.0085 for each text message you send.
+This can eat up your budget quickly and may make you consider whether the value is worth the investment.

 Key features of RingCentral